 This…or That?

 This classic game is a HIT with any class — we guarantee it.
-Similar to the Lines and Blobs activity, this game is a zero-prep way to get kids moving, talking to each other, finding confidence in justifying their opinions and finding out what they have in common.
+Similar to the Lines and Blobs activity, this game is a zero-prep way to get kids moving, talking to each other, building confidence in justifying their opinions, and discovering what they have in common.

 It’s super simple — read out prompts with two possible responses to your class, such as ‘this or that’ or ‘would you rather’ questions.
-As you read them, students will move to each side of the room to show which answer they choose!
+As you read them, students will move to each side of the room to indicate which answer they have chosen.

 Try these prompts to start you off: